FANUC Standard Interface Commands

 CALL MSR_ST_MEAS(1,1,2,1,10,53)

-In this example, the robot informs the Mech-Metrics to start measuring a new part, sends the part ID 1, the part name in the string register 1, the part SN in the string register 2, and the quality inspection mode 1 to the software.
-Meanwhile, the current operation mode of the Mech-Metrics software is stored in the numeric register 10, and the status code is stored in numeric register R[53].
+In this example, the robot informs Mech-Metrics to start measuring a new part, sends the part ID 1, the part name in string register 1, the part SN in string register 2, and the quality inspection mode 1 (full inspection) to the software.
+Meanwhile, the current operation mode of Mech-Metrics is stored in numeric register 10, and the status code is stored in numeric register R[53].

 Run Feature Measurement

-This command triggers the Mech-MSR project that corresponds to the to-be-measured feature to run.
+This command triggers the execution of the corresponding Mech-MSR project for the measurement feature.

 The robot reaches the feature’s image-taking position.